Veykril/tlborm/src/macros/syntax/expansion.md

 syntax extension.
 That said, syntax extensions go through *exactly* the same process that macros do once their expansion is complete.

-Once the compiler has run a syntax extension, it expects the result to be parseable as one of a limited set of syntax elements, based on context.
+Once the compiler has run a syntax extension, it expects the result to be parsable as one of a limited set of syntax elements, based on context.
 For example, if you invoke a macro at module scope, the compiler will parse the result into an AST node that represents an item.
 If you invoke a macro in expression position, the compiler will parse the result into an expression AST node.